rstrahan/aws-lambda-vertica-loader/README.md

 - [AWS Lambda](http://aws.amazon.com/lambda) is used to run our Vertica Loader function when new files are added to S3
 - [AWS DynamoDB](http://aws.amazon.com/dynamodb) is used to store load configurations (passwords are encrypted!), and to track status of batches and individual files
 - [AWS SNS](http://aws.amazon.com/sns) (Simple Notification Service) is used to publish notifications for successful and failed loads.
 Users can subscribe to receive notifications by email.
-- [HP Vertica](http://www.vertica.com/), of course, provides the massively scalable, feature loaded, simply fast data analytics platform that we all know and love!
+- [Vertica](http://www.vertica.com/), of course, provides the massively scalable, feature loaded, simply fast data analytics platform that we all know and love!

 ![Loader Architecture](Architecture.png)

 ## Getting everything set up

-There are a few setup steps before you can get started loading files.
-Don't worry - it's not too hard, and you only need to do it once.
+There are a few setup tasks to be done before you start loading data.
+Don't worry - it's not too hard, and you only need to do the setup once.
 Here are the steps.

 ### Step 1 - Prepare your Vertica Cluster(s)

 Do the following for each cluster you want to load.
-By the way, you will have lots of flexibility for how you later configure the mapping between source S3 locations/files and the target tables/clusters.
-You can load the same sets of files to multiple clusters, or different sets of files to one cluster, or multiple sets of files to multiple clusters, or... well, you get the idea.

 #### Network access
 The AWS Lambda service running our loader function must be able to connect to your Vertica cluster over JDBC.
-In the future, per AWS, AWS Lambda will support presenting the service as though it was inside your own VPC, but for now your Vertica cluster must be reachable from any internet address.
-Your cluster access is likely set up this way by default, but if not, you must configure your VPC / ACLs / Security Groups accordingly.
+In the future, AWS says, Lambda will behave as though it was inside your own VPC, but for now your Vertica cluster must be reachable on the server port (usually tcp/5433) from outside the VPC.

 #### S3 bucket mounts
 Vertica needs access to the files in your S3 bucket(s), and so your bucket(s) must first be mounted to a path on the Vertica node's filesystem.
-If you want to use the 'ON ANY NODE' load option to enable balanced parallel loading, then the bucket will need to be mounted to the same path *on all cluster nodes*.
+In fact, it should be mounted to the same path *on all cluster nodes*, so that you can use the 'ON ANY NODE' option to enable balanced parallel loading.

 If you are using [Vertica-On-Demand](http://www.vertica.com/hp-vertica-products/ondemand/) then follow the S3 mapping instructions in the [VOD Loading Guide](https://saas.hp.com/sites/default/files/resources/files/HP_Vertica_OnDemand_LoadingDataGuide.pdf#page=6).
-Your buckets will be mounted on each node to the path /VOD_<bucket>.
+Your buckets will be mounted on each node to the path /VOD_BUCKETNAME.
 You can now skip to the next step.

 If you manage your own vertica cluster, then you will need to use s3fs to mount your S3 buckets.